Constructions and bounds for subspace codes: Upper bounds for partial spreads

 \section{Upper bounds for partial spreads}

 Assume, as before, $k\le n-k$.
 An $(n,2k;k)_q$--{\cdc} is also called \emph{partial spread} or \emph{partial $k$-spread} to be more precise.
 Those {\cdc}s attain the maximum possible subspace distance, which is equivalent to the geometric description that the pairwise intersection of the $k$-spaces is trivial, i.e., $0$-dimensional.
-Applying the Johnson bound of Theorem~\ref{thm_johnson_II} to the parameters of a partial spread yields
+In principle all currently known upper bounds for partial $k$-spreads are implied by non-existence results for $q^{k-1}$-divisible sets of points, see Lemma~\ref{lemma_partial_spread_div_bound}.
+However, determining the possible lenghts seems to be a hard problem, see e.g.\ \cite{kurz2021divisible} for a survey.
+Here we just list several parametric bounds from the literature.